jakebasile/reap/README.md

 * Moved everything to GitHub!
 * Added a spent attribute to admin Entries to show what day the entry is set for.
+* Added the ability to retrieve assigned tasks to projects in the admin API.

 ### v0.5